IAmUser4574/zeromq-ros/README.md

 ### Database

 Wherever you choose to run the name server, you must also be running a RethinkDB database.
-This database stores the names and identification numbers of the agents you wish to control.
+This database stores the names and identification numbers of the agents you wish the name server to supervise.
+For instance, if you work in a robotics lab, the database will contain all of the names of the robots in your lab along with some identification number.
+All of the names in the database do not need to be used at the same time, they are just there for reference by the name server.
 These names need to be known a priori for more efficient swarm creation and name allocation.
 To do this run